-These are a few of the rules of knife show etiquette.
+These are a few of the “rules of thumb” of knife show etiquette.
 There are others.
-Practice proper knife show etiquette and your entire show experience will benefit as a result.
+Practice proper knife show etiquette and your entire show experience will be enhanced and even more enjoyable.

 Follow these rules to get the most out of your next knife show adventure.